pldbrja/employee-trackr-cm/README.md

 Due to issues with the code, hitting CTRL + C, or the general exit command on the user's computer, is the only way to exit the broken loop function that will be fixed in the future.

+The edit feature is currently bugged, and although sending a positive result, it will not update the employee's role.

 ## How to Run

 ```